-Early Islamic Empire Database (coming soon)
+Visit the Early Islamic Empire At Work Database

 The project has developed a prosopographical database on the administrative and economic elites of five key regions of the early Islamic empire.
 The database will be available for the public soon.

-Short Description of the Data Model
+Short Description of the Data Model:

 The database is an event-based prosopographical database of (mostly administrative) personnel of the provinces studied in the ERC project The Early Islamic Empire at Work: The View from the Regions toward the Center (2014-2019).